timescale/docs.timescale.com-content/faq.md

 in TimescaleDB.
 On single disk machines, at least, many simple queries that just perform indexed lookups or table scans are similarly performant between PostgreSQL and TimescaleDB.
-* Much faster data deletion: To save space or to implement data retention policies, vanilla PostgreSQL will require expensive "vacuuming" operations to defragment the disk storage associated with such tables.
-Through its chunking architecture, TimescaleDB avoids vacuuming operations and easily enforces data retention policies by specifying the data you wish to be deleted that is older than a specified time period.
+* Much faster data deletion: To save space or to implement data retention policies, vanilla PostgreSQL requires expensive "vacuuming" operations to defragment the disk storage associated with such tables.
+TimescaleDB avoids vacuuming operations and easily enforces data retention policies by specifying the data you wish to be deleted that is older than a specified time period.
 For more information, see [Data Retention][data-retention]. [[Top]](#top)
 * Extended time-oriented features: TimescaleDB includes time-series specific features not included in vanilla PostgreSQL and entirely unique to TimescaleDB (e.g., [`time_bucket`][time_bucket],[`first`][first] and [`last`][last]), with more to come.